 Backline Care

-Dr. Wenbo Yin is a saxophonist, wind conductor, and musicians' wellness coach noted for his bold, versatile artistry across classical, jazz, contemporary, and beatbox saxophone.
-He has performed as a soloist at Carnegie Hall, collaborated with Grammy-winning artists, won the Beverly Hills National Auditions, and played principal saxophone with prominent groups such as the CCM Wind Symphony.
+Dr. Wenbo Yin is a saxophonist, wind conductor, and musicians' wellness coach noted for his bold, versatile artistry across a variety of genres.
+He has performed as a soloist at Carnegie Hall, collaborated with Grammy-winning artists, won the Beverly Hills National Auditions, and played principal saxophone with prominent groups.
+Dr. Yin is a woodwind faculty at the Mendocino College in Northern California.

 As co-founder of the One Heart Institute, a nonprofit organization that integrates music, wellness, and holistic practices, Wenbo is dedicated to supporting the well-being of musicians and individuals alike.
 He has facilitated music and mindfulness workshops in the U.S., Bhutan, and China, and continues to develop the Tai Chi for Musicians workshop, offered at various universities and institutions.
 Wenbo is also a certified wellness provider for music industry professionals with Backline Care, teaches Tai Chi at a local athletic club, and supports wellness work with a Parkinson’s group.

 He holds a Doctor of Musical Arts degree in Saxophone Performance, Wind Conducting, and Jazz from the University of Cincinnati College-Conservatory of Music (CCM).
-He also embarked on an extended journey of study in Tai Chi, meditation, and contemplative practice at Dharma Realm Buddhist University in Northern California, deepening the integration between music-making and inner cultivation.
+He also embarked on an extended journey of study in Tai Chi, meditation, philosophy, and contemplative practices at Dharma Realm Buddhist University, deepening the integration between music-making and inner cultivation.

 Tai Chi for Musicians: